-- 4.5 Two helicopter fixed-base operations are situated beneath the runway 06 IAPs either side of Wakefield; the Yorkshire Air Ambulance at Nostell Priory and the National Police Aviation Service based at West Yorkshire Police HQ, Carr Gate.
+- 4.5 Engagement with the gliding clubs in the vicinity of the approaches had resulted in feedback concerning the RNP tracks.
+As a consequence, separate routes were redrawn for the RNP tracks for to increase the lateral and vertical separation from them.
+A Risk Assessment of MAC occurring whilst an aircraft was inbound to LEA on an RNP IAP was conducted which indicated that LoAs were desirable but not essential mitigations.
+(See Appendix 5) Subsequently, CAT D aircraft were removed from the proposals and CAT C aircraft returned to the original route used by CAT A & B aircraft. - 4.6 Two helicopter fixed-base operations are situated beneath the runway 06 IAPs either side of Wakefield; the Yorkshire Air Ambulance at Nostell Priory and the National Police Aviation Service based at West Yorkshire Police HQ, Carr Gate.
 Each organisation has agreed LoAs.
 Also, a number of hotels and racecourses in the vicinity accept infrequent helicopter arrivals.
-All identified locations were contacted as part of the consultation and a communications plan to send them information they can give to visiting pilots will be developed. - 4.6 LEA & Sherburn-in-Elmet aerodromes ATZs adjoin as they are approximately 3 miles apart.
+All identified locations were contacted as part of the consultation and a communications plan to send them information they can give to visiting pilots will be developed. - 4.7 LEA & Sherburn-in-Elmet aerodromes ATZs adjoin as they are approximately 3 miles apart.
 A longstanding LoA has proved effective in managing the adjacent operations.
 Sherburn Aero Club (SAC) has its own ACP for RNP approaches currently underway and every effort has been made to ensure safe integration of these separate IAPs, for instance by sharing a slot system to manage the coordination of RNP movements.
-A new LoA has been agreed to cover the RNP operations.
+A new LoA has been agreed to cover the RNP operations and an APP is being developed giving real time information on slots, runway in use etc.

-Sky Demon 1:500 000 Chart showing existing airspace
+Chart showing existing airspace